GhostofGoes/getmac/CONTRIBUTING.md

 * Writing parsers for new commands (Example: `netsh int ipv6`)
 * Addressing missing functionality (Example: default interface detection for IPv6 on Windows)
 * Adding new features (Example: ability to find MAC by interface index integer)
-* Adding tests for internal methods and mocking where neccessary
+* Adding tests for internal methods and mocking where necessary

 ## Platform testing
 Help is dearly needed on testing and rooting out differences in various platforms and configurations.